OverCat2000/notes/Data Ethics/Big Data.md

 #### fake data generation

-through cyber attacks data can be altered so that they end up on users dash board. its
+through cyber attacks data can be altered so that they end up on users dash board. its a security risk if the organizations cannot identify fake or outdated data in their central repo.
+ML models can be used to find anomalies in data. theses models also reduce fraud detection time.

+#### unauthorized changes in meta data